arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

 ## International Shipments from the United States

-* **DHL Parcel International Standard**: This is a postal service, where DHL pickles up the parcel, but the final delivery will be made by the local post office.
+* **DHL Parcel International Standard**: This is a postal service, where DHL picks up the parcel, but the final delivery will be made by the local post office.

   * Unfortunately, this shipping method is really slow and hardly trackable.